 3. Harbin Ice and Snow Festival

-If you’re planning on visiting China in the winter months, be sure to schedule a trip to the northeastern city of Harbin.
+If you’re planning on backpacking China in the winter months, be sure to schedule a trip to the northeastern city of Harbin.
 China’s Ice City is home to the biggest ice and snow festival in the world, and it’s absolutely incredible.